 So why buy a new darbuka, when our loving care will make your beloved old friend better than new?
 For a no obligation, free consultation call us at (831) 428-6626, send us an email or fill out a contact form.

-We're located in Santa Cruz, CA, easiliy accesible to anyone in the San Francisco Bay Area, San Jose/Silicon Valley and Monterey Bay, but don't worry if you're not in our neck of the woods; we have years of shipping experience.
+We're located in Santa Cruz, CA, easiliy accesible to anyone in the San Francisco Bay Area, San Jose/Silicon Valley, the Salinas Valley and the Monterey Bay, but don't worry if you're not in our neck of the woods; we have years of shipping experience.
 Many of our clients ship their ailing Middle Eastern drums to us, and we return their restored doumbeks by whatever means they choose.